Ed Ames: Acting career

 In the early 1960s, the Ames Brothers disbanded, and Ed Ames, pursuing a career in acting, studied at the Herbert Berghof School.
 His first starring role was in an off-Broadway production of Arthur Miller's The Crucible, going on to starring performances in The Fantasticks off-Broadway and Carnival!, which was on Broadway.

 Ames was in the national touring company of Carnival.
 His dark complexion and sharp facial features led to his being cast regularly as a Native American.
 He played Chief Bromden in the Broadway production of One Flew Over the Cuckoo's Nest, opposite Kirk Douglas.

+Actor and comedian Norman Wisdom and Ed Ames chatting in late 1967.

-Talent scouts at 20th Century Fox saw Ames in the production and invited him to play the Cherokee tribesman, Mingo on the NBC television series Daniel Boone, with Fess Parker.
+Talent scouts at 20th Century Fox saw Ames in the production and invited him to play Cherokee tribesman Mingo on the NBC television series Daniel Boone with Fess Parker.
 His character's father was an English officer, the Fourth Earl of Dunmore, played in the show by Walter Pidgeon.
 In that show, Mingo was the Earl's eldest son and thus entitled to claim the title as the fifth Earl, but decided to remain part of the Cherokee Nation.
 In an episode of Season One, Ames also portrayed Mingo's evil twin brother, Taramingo.
 Ames' main character was actually named Caramingo, but went by Mingo throughout the entire series.

 Ames played a wanted murderer holed-up in a hotel during a smallpox quarantine on a 1962 The Rifleman episode ("Quiet Night, Deadly Night"), and guest-starred as Kennedy in the 1963 episode "The Day of the Pawnees, Part 2" on ABC's The Travels of Jaimie McPheeters, with Kurt Russell in the title role.
 He guest-starred in 1963 on Richard Egan's NBC modern western series, Redigo.
+In 1967, Ames appeared in the musical comedy Androcles and the Lion, along with the soundtrack album released alongside it.